daminals/ApologyVideoGenerator/README.md

 Despite the actual program being finished, there is more I'd like to do with it.
 Namely, upload it onto a simple website to allow anybody to generate their own apology videos

+Implement a Java GUI to make video generation significantly nicer

 Improve discord bot functionality-- Current method of operation engages in blocking, which is not ideal for a discord bot.

 In addition, there are more bugs than I would like in the program, and they cause it to crash every so often.
 These bugs are typically within writing videos to file, and mixing the audio